-Journalist Robert Parry talks about Gerald Ford’s role in ending the Watergate era, his moves to limit Congressional and media oversight on executive power, and the roots of Bush administration in the Ford White House. [rush transcript included]
+Journalist Robert Parry talks about Gerald Ford’s role in ending the Watergate era, his moves to limit congressional and media oversight on executive power, and the roots of Bush administration in the Ford White House. [includes rush transcript]

-We turn now to Robert Parry, who is a veteran investigative journalist, author of Secrecy and Privilege.
+We turn now to Robert Parry, who is a veteran investigative journalist, author of Secrecy & Privilege.
 Robert Parry, can you talk about the significance of the role of President Ford in history?

-ROBERT PARRY: : Well, I think Gerald Ford gets a lot of credit because of when he became President and the extraordinary circumstances, in which he became President.
-He was, of course, the person who followed Richard Nixon, and brought, in a sense, the end to the national nightmare of Watergate.
+ROBERT PARRY: Well, I think Gerald Ford gets a lot of credit because of when he became president and the extraordinary circumstances in which he became president.
+He was, of course, the person who followed Richard Nixon and brought, in a sense, the end to the national nightmare of Watergate.

-In another sense however, he also marks the beginning of the counter-attack, if you will, against the efforts by Congress, the Press and other Americans to reign in the Imperial Presidency.
-You start seeing already, in the early days of the Ford Administration, an effort to strike back against those efforts to limit the Executive Power.
+In another sense, however, he also marks the beginning of the counterattack, if you will, against the efforts by Congress, the press and other Americans to rein in the imperial presidency.
+You start seeing already, in the early days of the Ford administration, an effort to strike back against those efforts to limit the executive power.
 We have efforts in the CIA, when he brings in George H.W.
-Bush, to push back against Congressional oversight.
-To allow more space for the CIA to operate, to fight against efforts to expose some of the more corrupt CIA actions.
-And oddly, because of the timing of Ford’s Presidency, that it sort of came after the period, the Church Commission looked at, in terms of CIA abuses, and it came before the beginning of the formal congressional oversight process, the CIA operated during that year with a great deal of freedom.
+Bush, to push back against congressional oversight, to allow more space for the CIA to operate, to fight against efforts to expose some of the more corrupt CIA actions.
+And oddly, because of the timing of Ford’s presidency, that it sort of came after the period the Church Commission looked at in terms of CIA abuses, and it came before the beginning of the formal congressional oversight process, the CIA operated during that year with a great deal of freedom.
 And we know—we don’t know enough about some of the things that were done during that period.

-ROBERT PARRY: : Well, clearly the pardon of Richard Nixon was a politically understandable step.
-But again, it cut off some of the investigative efforts to really fully understand what happened during that period of Nixon’s presidency.
-There’s always been this balance in Washington where there seems to be this obsession with moving on, and sometimes that leaves the American people without the full understanding of the facts of the situation.
-And therefore, some of the problems can re-emerge years down the road, as we’ve seen in this resurrection of the Imperial Presidency in the past 6 years.
-So I would think that was, some of the lessons learned by Cheney and Rumsfeld in the Ford White House were the need to fight for those executive powers in ways that were sometimes surreptitious as well as more open.
+ROBERT PARRY: Well, clearly, the pardon of Richard Nixon was a politically understandable step.
+But again, it cut off some of the investigative efforts to really fully understand what had happened during that period of Nixon’s presidency.
+There’s always been this balance in Washington where there seems to be this obsession with moving on, and sometimes that leaves the American people without the full understanding of the facts of a situation, and therefore some of the problems can re-emerge years down the road, as we’ve seen in this resurrection of the imperial presidency in the past six years.
+So, I would think that that was—some of the lessons learned by Cheney and Rumsfeld in the Ford White House were the need to fight for those executive powers in ways that were sometimes surreptitious as well as more open.

-We saw at the CIA, for instance, during that period, the CIA Director, George H.W.
-Bush attempt to conduct a number of CIA operations with the same kind of arrogance and secrecy that had covered previous ones.
+We saw at the CIA, for instance, during that period, the CIA director, George H.W.
+Bush, attempt to conduct a number of CIA operations with the same kind of arrogance and secrecy that had covered previous ones.
 The main point during that period was to get the CIA off the front pages, as Bush once put it.
-So when you had events like the Argentine military coup which set in motion the so-called Dirty War and led to some 30,000 deaths, that occurred during that period.
-And we still don’t know the full involvement of the U.S. government in that.
+So when you had events like the Argentine military coup, which set in motion the so-called dirty war and led to some 30,000 deaths, that occurred during that period.
+We still don’t know the full involvement of the U.S. government in that.

-AMY GOODMAN: : Bob Parry, I want to thank you very much for being with us.
-Bob Parry is an investigative journalist.
-He’s written the book Secrecy and Privilege.
-His website is: consortiumnews.com.
-When we come back from break we will be joined by the publisher of The Nation magazine, Victor Navasky, about a very interesting court case that involved The Nation, and yes, former President Ford.
+AMY GOODMAN: Bob Parry, I want to thank you very much for being with us.
+Bob Parry is an investigative journalist who’s written the book Secrecy & Privilege.
+His website is ConsortiumNews.com.
+When we come back from break, we will be joined by the publisher of The Nation magazine, Victor Navasky, about a very interesting court case that involved The Nation and, yes, former President Ford.
 Again, the latest news, President Ford is dead at the age of 93.
-This is Democracy Now! democracynow.org.
+This is Democracy Now!, democracynow.org.
 We’ll be back in a minute.